You are here

 3. I run a small practice.
 Are there any resources that will help me buy coverage for my employees?

 Small businesses, defined as being up to 50 full-time equivalent (FTE) employees, can shop for and purchase health insurance for their employees through their state's SHOP marketplace.
 Similar to the individual marketplace, the SHOP will enable employers to make apples to apples comparisons of qualified health plans and pick one that meets their needs and budget.
-Businesses with up to 25 FTEs and an average annual employee salary of up to $50,000 are eligible for a sliding scale tax credit to purchase health insurance for their employees.
+Businesses with up to 25 FTEs and an average annual employee wage of less than $50,000 are eligible for a sliding scale tax credit to purchase health insurance for their employees.
 The qualifying small business must also pay at least 50% of full-time employees' premium costs.
 As of 2014, the amount of the credit is a maximum of 50% of the for-profit employer's health insurance contribution, and 35% for tax-exempt entities.

 How do qualifying small business owners, e.g., physicians who qualify, claim the tax credit?